Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Expected CZ Gate Fidelity under Charge Noise

 The infidelity from charge noise strongly depends on the charge-noise power.
 We use a double-sided noise spectrum convention, for which earlier works suggest reference noise power spectral density of $A^D_0 = \SI{0.21}{\micro eV^2/Hz}$~\cite{Elliot22} on the qubit detuning $\epsilon_m$ and $A^C_0 = \SI{0.5}{(10^{-3}e)^2/Hz}$~\cite{Krantz19} on coupler gate charge $q^C_g = (2e)n^C_g$.
 Also, we take the low-frequency cutoff for the $1/f$ noise as $\omega_l/2\pi = \SI{10}{kHz}$.

 In Fig.~\ref{fig:cz_no_dd_F} and Fig.~\ref{fig:cz_dd_F}, we present the expected gate fidelity of the CZ gates without and with dynamical decoupling, respectively.
-Fidelities are presented as a function of $\alpha$ and charge noise power; here, the charge noise of the qubits and the coupler are varied together under a $1/f$ noise profile.
+Fidelities are presented as a function of $\alpha^D$ and charge noise power; here, the charge noise of the qubits and the coupler are varied together under a $1/f$ noise profile.
 Under the assumption of $1/f$ charge noise, the fidelity is higher for the gate without dynamical decoupling, regardless of the charge noise power.
-For our best guess of typical parameters $A^D=A^D_0$, $A^C=A^C_0$, and $\alpha=0.2$ (which is within the range of values from earlier reports~\cite{Beaudoin16, Harvey18, Borjans20_splitgate, Zwerver22}), we predict 91\% gate fidelity.
-The corresponding $\Delta \omega_c/2\pi$ and $g^D/2\pi$ are $\SI{237}{MHz}$ and $\SI{53}{MHz}$, respectively, with the gate time of $t_g\lesssim \SI{50}{ns}$ for both gate types.
+For our best guess of typical parameters $A^D=A^D_0$, $A^C=A^C_0$, and $\alpha^D=0.2$ (which is within the range of values from earlier reports~\cite{Beaudoin16, Harvey18, Borjans20_splitgate, Zwerver22}), we predict 91\% gate fidelity.
+The corresponding $\Delta \omega_c/2\pi$ and $g^D/2\pi$ are $\SI{230}{MHz}$ and $\SI{52}{MHz}$, respectively, with the gate time of $t_g\lesssim \SI{10}{ns}$ for both gate types.

 Interestingly, the higher-performing gate sequence depends on the exact profile of the dot and coupler charge noise.
-In a realistic device, the noise profile on the spin qubits and the coupler may differ, particularly in flip-chip architectures where the quantum dots and the coupler are on separate tiers~\cite{Corrigan23}.
+In a realistic device, the noise profile on the spin qubits and the coupler may differ, particularly in flip-chip architectures.
 In Fig.~\ref{fig:cz_F_beta}, we present the difference in fidelity between the gate without dynamical decoupling and the gate with dynamical decoupling under the assumption of $1/f^\beta$ charge noise with $\beta=1$ for the coupler and $\beta=1.1$~\cite{Zwerver22} for the quantum dots.
 The choice $\beta=1.1$ means that, compared to a $1/f$ profile, the noise power is shifted to low-frequencies~\cite{Zwerver22, Gustafsson13}.
 Indeed, when low-frequency dot noise is more significant, the dynamical decoupling sequence is advantageous.
 When coupler noise is more significant, or when there is more high-frequency dot noise (i.e. $\beta\leq 1$), the faster gate time provided by the gate without dynamical decoupling outperforms.
 Thus, the adoption of dynamical decoupling should depend on materials properties.